Thursday, June 20, 2019

 “I saw him.”

-“And besides, my father lives a thousand miles away.
-So you must have been sleepwalking or dreaming.”
+“My father lives a thousand miles away.
+You must have been sleepwalking or dreaming.”

 I stepped toward the refrigerator door.

 “No!
 Don’t you open it!
 He’s … horrible.”